-Scrappy apple vinegar is different from a traditional apple cider vinegar.
+Apple cider vinegar from scraps is different from traditional ACV.
 It is a bright and fresh vinegar compared to the earthy, full flavour of traditional cider vinegar.
 Here’s what you can expect from scrappy apple vinegar:

 - Perfect for adding tanginess to cooked recipes.

 - Use it in salad dressing or as a health tonic.